 Chosen to recognise the contributions of our Indigenous sport stars in Australia.
-Cathy Freeman was the most widely known role model the students could relate to.
-With our significantly large numbers of indigenous students at Cecil Andrews College, this was a fitting connection.
+Cathy Freeman is a widely known role model that students can relate to.
+With our significantly large numbers of Indigenous students at Cecil Andrews College, this was a fitting connection.

 Colour: Red Mascot: Eagle